acm-projects/Sage/README.md

 ![1_iGdFJTHMIG79N2HChWaooQ](https://github.com/acm-projects/Advisabot/assets/98787282/4cf90921-a07d-4933-b549-ec732a79b249)
-# <h1 align="center">Sage</h1>
+# <h1 align="center">SAGE</h1>

 <p align="center">
 Have you ever asked your advisor a question only to wait weeks for a response?
 Many times, advisors get flooded with questions that have simple answers or problems that are easy to resolve.
-Sage is an advisor chatbot that can answer your questions quickly and efficiently, so you don’t have to worry about it.
-On top of this, Sage can view your profile to help you make decisions about future classes and even generate personalized degree plans.
-Take the stress out of the logistics and just ask Sage for help with your inquiries and classes!
+SAGE is an advisor chatbot that can answer your questions quickly and efficiently, so you don’t have to worry about it.
+On top of this, SAGE can view your profile to help you make decisions about future classes and even generate personalized degree plans.
+Take the stress out of the logistics and just ask SAGE for help with your inquiries and classes!
 </p>

 ## MVP (Minimum Viable Product)